ahlove3/480/FinalProject/Readme.md

 - The software they are known to use
 - Any specific techniques that they are known to use
 - The location of the IP address typically associated with their attacks (if available)
-- The average amount of time an attack lasts
+- The known times of attacks

 ### Trained Models
 **Deep Learning**